7 Best Fender Stratocasters (2023) Strats For Every Budget!

 Bridge

-Stratocasters are available with a number of different bridge types, each serving a different need depending on your style of play.
+Stratocasters are available with a number of bridge types, each serving a different need depending on your style of play.

 Hard Tail

-Hard tail setups are the simplest bridges you’ll find on any Stratocaster.
+Hard-tail setups are the simplest bridges you’ll find on any Stratocaster.
 They are fixed, with no tremolo arm for vibrato effects.
 They are preferred by players who never find themselves using tremolos and who want stronger tuning stability.

 Synchronized Tremolo

-Tuning stability can be an issue on lower end guitars with these systems, especially with excessive use.
+Tuning stability can be an issue on lower-end guitars with these systems, especially with excessive use.

 Floyd Rose

 Floyd Roses are known as locking tremolos, and solve the tuning stability issues found on Synchronized Tremolo models.
-They allow for much bigger bends, and became synonymous with the “dive bomb” effect made popular in 80s metal.
+They allow for much bigger bends and became synonymous with the “dive bomb” effect made popular in ’80s metal.

-The biggest drawback to a Floyd Rose system is that fine tuning can be difficult, and string changes are far from straight forward.
+The biggest drawback to a Floyd Rose system is that fine-tuning can be difficult and string changes are far from straightforward.

 Tone Wood

 Depending on which Stratocaster you’re looking at, the wood used for the body will differ.
-These are the most common tone woods used by Squier and Fender
+These are the most common tone woods used by Squier and Fender.

 Alder

 Alder is one of the most common woods in use by Fender today.
-It’s known for its medium weight and its strong mid range tones.
+It’s known for its medium weight and its strong midrange tones.

 Basswood

-Basswood is frequently used on lower cost models and is known for its well balanced tone that pairs well with both single coil and humbucking pickups.
+Basswood is frequently used on lower-cost models and is known for its well-balanced tone that pairs well with both single-coil and humbucking pickups.

 Poplar

-Poplar is another low cost wood that is easily obtainable in the far east, making it a logical choice for Squier models.
-Like basswood it has something of a neutral sound profile.
+Poplar is another low-cost wood that is easily obtainable in the far east, making it a logical choice for Squier models.
+Like basswood, it has something of a neutral sound profile.

 Whichever you choose, we’re sure you’ll absolutely love your new Stratocaster!

-Simon Morgan
+• Simon Morgan

 Simon is an Orlando based musician, but originally hails from Newcastle, England.
-He started playing bass and guitar in 1998, and and played the local scene throughout his teen years before life got in the way.
-Favorite Genres: Blues, Classic Rock, and he’s not ashamed to admit - Emo
+He started playing bass and guitar in 1998, and played the local scene throughout his teen years before running away to work on ships.
+These days his passion is budget guitars, amps and pedals - though he's not afraid of the finer things.